 More information on our Board and Committees can be found on our IFPUG Member Services Area.

-IFPUG is implementing a Country Representative program.
+IFPUG has a Country Representative program.
 Selected individuals are named as country representatives for their country, and serve as points of contact for IFPUG members in their country.
-To date there are five country representatives:

 Data Collection, Analysis and Dissemination